auth0/docs/articles/api-auth/tutorials/represent-multiple-apis.md

 ## Grant Access to the Auth0 API

-You are now ready to provide access to your APIs by granting Access Tokens to the Auth0 API.
+You are now ready to provide access to your APIs by granting <dfn data-key="access-token">Access Tokens</dfn> to the Auth0 API.
 By including specific scopes, you can control an application to some or all of the APIs represented by the Auth0 API.

 :::panel Authorization Flows